padarate88/Diabetes-Risk-Assessment/README.md

 - **Glucose Time-Series Analysis:** Interprets individual patient blood glucose records.
 - **GPT-4o Reasoning:** Synthesizes medical knowledge and patient data to generate personalized recommendations.

-This project was developed by Peidong Liu as part of a final-year research project at the University of Auckland.
+This project was developed by Peidong Liu at the University of Auckland.

 ---